Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 150 monthly premium over 20 years at 7% invested grows to roughly 78,100.
 Whether insurance is worth it depends on the probability of catastrophic healthcare costs and your tolerance for them.
-The tool doesn't say don't insure — it quantifies the alternative so the decision is informed.
+The tool does not evaluate whether to insure — it quantifies the alternative so the decision is informed.

 How to think about it

 Insurance is paying for certainty.
-If you could comfortably pay a 30,000 catastrophic bill from savings, insurance is buying peace of mind at a compound-growth cost.
+If you could comfortably pay a 30,000 catastrophic bill from savings, insurance provides reassurance at a compound-growth cost.
 If you couldn't, insurance provides real protection.
-The right answer depends on your balance sheet and risk tolerance.
+What works depends on your balance sheet and risk tolerance.

 Run it with sensible defaults

 Using monthly premium of 150, years of 20 years, investment return of 7%, the calculation works out to 78,139.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation